gstrugala/costa/docs/index.rst

 | **15  °C**      | 7.79 | 1.64 | 7.60 | 1.68 | 7.42 | 1.71 | 7.05 | 1.78 |
 +-----------------+------+------+------+------+------+------+------+------+

-The first step is to load the table into a `pandas dataframe`_.
+The first step is to load the table into a pandas :class:`~pandas.DataFrame`.
 This can be done for example by using the method ``build_heating_permap``.
 Copy the table as formatted below in a file named ``heating-performance-map.dat``.
 ::